Legacy Union: Bank of America Tower

 In August 2019, Raleigh-based Highwoods Properties agreed to purchase the tower for $436 million.
 The deal closed in November 2019, the price slightly increased to $441 million and it was a record setting sale price for the state of North Carolina until Truist Financial agreed to purchase the former Hearst Tower now Truist Center for $455 million.
 The purchase gave Highwoods Properties their first property in the Charlotte market.
 The property was marketed by multiple Cushman & Wakefield groups to about 50 to 75 investors worldwide that normally did not have Charlotte on their radar.
 Selling the property was not a problem since at the time Charlotte had a growing and diverse economy.

 In February 2021, Highwoods Properties began to consider expanding the building by 30000 sqft to 50000 sqft.
 The expansion would be in the building's podium and would be used for a speculative office development.
-Also rooftop amenities are being considered.
-The goal would be to provide a variety of space use options to meet customer demands.
+Also rooftop amenities were being considered.
+The goal would be to provide a variety of space usage options to meet customer demands.